vimeo/psalm/docs/language_server.md

 ## PhpStorm

-I've got it working with this plugin: https://plugins.jetbrains.com/plugin/10209-lsp-support.
+I've got it working with [this plugin](https://plugins.jetbrains.com/plugin/10209-lsp-support).

 Setup is done via a GUI.